Super Mario Sunshine: Release

-Super Mario Sunshine was released in Japan on July 19, 2002.
+Super Mario Sunshine was released in Japan on July 18, 2002.
 It was later released in the United States on August 26 of that year.
 A GameCube bundle containing the game along with a GameCube console was released in North America on October 14, 2002.
 The game was re-released alongside Super Mario 64 (1996) and Super Mario Galaxy (2007) in the Super Mario 3D All-Stars collection on Nintendo Switch on September 18, 2020.
+It will be released as part of Nintendo Classics for the Nintendo Switch 2.

 Reception

-Super Mario Sunshine was critically acclaimed by game critics.
+Super Mario Sunshine was critically acclaimed by game critics and fans.
+Particular praise went towards the graphics, music, story, gameplay and the addition of F.L.U.D.D.
 IGN praised the addition of the water backpack for improving gameplay, and GameSpy commented on the "wide variety of moves and the beautifully constructed environments".
-The game received a perfect score from Nintendo Power, who commended the "superb graphics, excellent music, clever layouts, funny cinema scenes and ingenious puzzles".
+The game received a perfect score from Nintendo Power, who wrote that the game is "superb graphics, excellent music, clever layouts, funny cinema scenes and ingenious puzzles".

 Super Mario Sunshine won GameSpot's annual "Best Platformer on GameCube" award.
 GamePro gave it a perfect score, stating that the game was "a masterpiece of superior game design, infinite gameplay variety, creativity, and life."
 The American-based publication Game Informer said that the game is arguably "the best Mario game to date."
 Computer and Video Games also mentioned the game is "better than Super Mario 64."
 The game placed 46th in Official Nintendo Magazines 100 greatest Nintendo games of all time.
-Allgame gave a lower review, stating that "During the six-year span between Super Mario 64 and Super Mario Sunshine, platform games have become more epic, more interactive, and prettier.
+AllGame gave a lower review, stating that "During the six-year span between Super Mario 64 and Super Mario Sunshine, platform games have become more epic, more interactive, and prettier.
 Yet the core element of collecting items in a world divided into sub-sections has been left unchanged.
 So it comes with a modicum of disappointment that Super Mario Sunshine doesn't shake up the genre with a number of new and fresh ideas other than the usual enhancements expected from a sequel."

 Some reviewers were critical towards certain aspects of the game.
-GameSpot's Jeff Gerstmann criticized the various additions, including F.L.U.D.D. and Yoshi, calling them "mere gimmicks."
+The camera system and high difficulty were the most criticized aspects of the game.
+The decision to use full voice acting for some characters in the game, as well as F.L.U.D.D., received mixed responses.
+GameSpot's Jeff Gerstmann criticized the various additions, including F.L.U.D.D. and Yoshi, calling them "mere gimmicks".
 He also complained about the camera system.
 Gerstmann said that the game seemed somewhat unpolished and rushed, a sentiment shared by Matt Wales of Computer and Video Games.
 GameSpot named it 2002's most disappointing GameCube game.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Super Mario Sunshine for "Console Platform Action/Adventure Game of the Year".